Daniel Rodimer: World Wrestling Entertainment (2006–2007)

-Political career
+Campaigns for public office

 In 2018, Rodimer ran for Nevada State Senate.
 He lost to Valerie Weber in the primary election by 142 votes, despite outspending her nearly two-to-one.

 In 2019, Rodimer announced his bid for Nevada's 3rd congressional district.
-He lost to incumbent Susie Lee in the general election.
+He narrowly lost to incumbent Susie Lee in the general election.

 In March 2021, Rodimer announced his candidacy for Texas's 6th congressional district special election.
 He was noted for dramatically changing his accent and persona in his campaign ad compared to his run in Nevada the previous year.
 He placed eleventh in the crowded jungle primary, attaining 2.6 percent of the vote share.

-Rodimer cast doubt on the integrity of the 2020 presidential election, saying "I think that we had some serious issues with this election and we've got to make sure that doesn't happen again," in response to whether he believed the election was "stolen".
+During his campaign, Rodimer cast doubt on the integrity of the 2020 presidential election, saying "I think that we had some serious issues with this election and we've got to make sure that doesn't happen again," in response to whether he believed the election was "stolen".
 Rodimer also said of the storming of the Capitol by a mob of Trump supporters, "On January 6, people come to me all the time, they say, 'Big Dan Rodimer, what would you have done differently?'
 Well, you know what?
 I wouldn't have been hiding under my desk like all the other folks.
 I would have been out there, walking to the very, very front, top of the stairs saying, 'hey, the fact is we are all Americans.
 We want fair and free elections."

 Personal life

-Rodimer resides in Mansfield, Texas, where he moved with his family in 2021.
+Rodimer and his wife Sarah reside in Mansfield, Texas, where he moved with his family in 2021.
 Prior to this, the family lived in Las Vegas, where Rodimer was a member of the Clark County School District Safety Advisory Committee in 2018.
+They have six children.

+Legal issues

 Assault accusations

 Rodimer has been accused three times of assault but has no convictions.
 After an arrest on charges of battery in 2010, Rodimer entered a deferred prosecution agreement.
 In that agreement he admitted to committing the offense, and upon completion of a six-week anger management training course the charge was dropped.
-He was also accused of assault in 2011 and 2013, according to records from the Collier County Sheriff's Office; however, in both cases no charges were filed.
+He was also accused of assault in 2011 and 2013, according to records from the Collier County (Florida) Sheriff's Office; however, in both cases no charges were filed.

+Murder allegation

+On March 6, 2024, an arrest warrant was issued for Rodimer on an open murder charge in Las Vegas in connection with the death of Chris Tapp in Las Vegas the previous October.
+Tapp was himself convicted of murder but later exonerated and served two decades in prison before being exonerated.
+Rodimer surrendered to police the following day.
+Rodimer has pleaded not guilty to the charge.